Bonitasoft-Community/page_bigApp/README.md

 # Bonita Information Gathering Application (BigApp)

-This page's main goal is to retieve information needed (environment informations, log files, configuration files) for troubleshooting issues on the product.
+This page's main goal is to retrieve information needed (environment information, log files, configuration files) for troubleshooting issues on the product.

 <img src="ScreenshotBigApp.png"/>